U.S. Federal Bank Regulators Require Notifications For Material Cybersecurity Incidents - Technology - United States

 Once a service provider has determined that a "computer-security incident" is likely to materially disrupt or degrade covered services for four or more hours, it must notify affected banks as soon as possible.
 This requirement is independent of any existing contractual provisions.
 The rule does not apply to scheduled maintenance or tests.
 Bank service providers do not have to determine whether the incident is a "notification incident."

 After receiving a notification from the provider, a bank must determine whether the incident is a "notification incident."
-If it is, the bank has thirty-six hours to notify the regulator from once it has made that determination.
-The agencies have stated they will not penalize a bank because the service provider fails to comply with the notification requirement.
+If it is, the bank has 36 hours to notify the regulator.
+The agencies have stated that they will not penalize a bank because the service provider fails to comply with the notification requirement.

 Next Steps